Ihsoj-Mahos/Combinatorial_Computing/README.md

 # Combinatorial Computing

 This is the repository for the project *Combinatorial Computing*.
-The reference book we will be using for this project can be found [here](Elements_of_Combinatorial_Computing.pdf)
+The reference books we will be using for this project can be found [here](Reference_books)

 The tentative timeline of this project is :
 * Week 1 : Computer Representation of Mathematical Objects